Mezourlo railway station

 Mezourlo railway station (Σιδηροδρομικός σταθμός Μεζούρλου) is a station on the Piraeus–Platy railway line, located in Larissa, Greece.
-The unstaffed station is located just south of Larissa central station, next to a large OSE maintenance depo.
+The unstaffed station is located just southwest of Larissa station, next to a large OSE maintenance depot.

 History

 In 1955 Thessaly Railways, faced with huge financial obligations was absorbed into Hellenic State Railways (SEK).
 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.

 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.

 In May 2021, a tender process for the installation of noise barriers along railway lines that cross Larissa (that includes the section Mezourlo station) was announced.
 The project, €5.9 million (without VAT), is the construction of sound curtains in partial locations of the railway corridor and within the urban fabric Larissa, from Mezourlos station to the bridge of the river Pinios, along the railway 10 km, with sound curtains taking up 4.8 km and additional trackside fencing coving the remaining 3.2 km.
 The project, €5.9 million The Contracting of the project, which is co-financed by a regional program of the Region of Thessaly, is estimated within 2021 and the contractual time of its implementation in around 18 months.